How to Edit Workbook Metadata in C#

 Frequently Asked Questions

-How can I edit workbook metadata in Excel using C#?
+How can I edit Excel metadata programmatically in C#?

 Chaknith Bin